I used Stateless widgets in most of my previous Flutter tutorials. In this tutorial, let’s see how to add a Stateful widget in Flutter.

 }

-Look close to the add() function.
-It uses setState() to change the value of variable count.
-As a result, each time the value of count is changed the widget is redrawn with new value of count.
+Look closely at the add() function.
+It uses setState() to change the value of the variable _counter.
+As a result, each time the value of _counter is changed the widget is redrawn with the new value of _counter.
 Check the output of the Flutter example below.